bagusgandhi/be-vhiobot/README.md

 ![firebase proect settings](https://drive.google.com/uc?export=view&id=1pDtauZUp51Kp_3E2XlX3BlUm2caiRrpR)

 After that choose the **Service Accounts** tabs and click **Generate new private key** button, it will automatically download your service account with JSON format.
-You could located that file inside ./config directory and rename it like **serviceAccount.json**.
+You could located that file inside ./config directory and rename it to **serviceAccount.json**.

 ![firebase service account](https://drive.google.com/uc?export=view&id=17nmwxAdcqRNC0UCb2Ar_mDvlKIwXmuD3)

 ### Setup Dialogflow Service Account
 For connecting this backend to the Dialogflow service, you should have an service account.
-You can create in on Google cloud platform.
-Make sure your Dialogflow is ready in use, if not ready yet you can see the [documentation](https://cloud.google.com/dialogflow/es/docs/quick/build-agent) for create an agent.
+You can create it on Google cloud platform.
+Make sure your Dialogflow is ready in use, if not ready yet you can see this [documentation](https://cloud.google.com/dialogflow/es/docs/quick/build-agent) for creating an agent.

-Open [Google cloud console](https://cloud.google.com/), select the project name as same as you create an agent in Dialogflow before.
+Once your dialogueflow ready, open [Google cloud console](https://cloud.google.com/), select the project name as same as you create an agent in Dialogflow before.

 ![select google cloud project](https://drive.google.com/uc?export=view&id=1EDgyA91_5jT_AMSDSuay6moiWCYOt7_y)